Salsa Verde Chicken Tacos

 Salsa Verde Chicken:

-- 1 tablespoon olive, grapeseed, or canola oil
+- 1 tablespoon extra virgin olive oil or grapeseed or canola oil

 - kosher salt